A Guide to Getting Started with Microsoft Power BI

 Visualizations are used in both reports and dashboards in Power BI.

 A Power BI report refers to a collection of visuals and can span multiple pages.
-Reports connect to one dataset, or data model, only.
+Reports connect to one dataset or data model only.

-Each tile links to an underlying report, making it easy to drill-down for more detail as needed.
+Each tile links to an underlying report, making it easy to drill down for more detail as needed.
 A dashboard can contain links to multiple reports, providing a high-level view of your data in one place.

-Power Map
+Power Map for Geospatial Data

 This is a useful way to display geospatial data, for example, office locations, on an interactive map.